Skip to content

 Characteristic Functions in SurfQuake

 Characteristic Functions (CFs) are core tools in seismic signal processing used to detect and quantify features like onset, amplitude, or signal clarity.
-SurfQuake supports three main CFs as part of its processing stack: Signal-to-Noise Ratio (SNR), Envelope, and Spectral Entropy.
+SurfQuake supports three main CFs as part of its processing stack: Signal-to-Noise Ratio (SNR), Envelope, Spectral Entropy and Kurtosis.
 Each of these functions enhances interpretability and supports tasks like phase picking, event detection, and signal classification.

 1. Signal-to-Noise Ratio (SNR)